cpuimage/AudioFingerprinter/README.md

 # AudioFingerprinter
-an efficient algorithm implementation for acoustic fingerprinting
+an efficient algorithm for acoustic fingerprinting implementation in c